-I am a heritage and policy consultant, educator, and strategist with over 20 years of experience working at the intersections of cultural heritage, Indigenous rights, and public policy.
-My work is grounded in ethical practice and reconciliation, helping governments, First Nations, and organizations navigate complex heritage and policy landscapes with clarity and respect.
+I am a heritage and policy consultant, educator, and strategist with over 20 years of experience working at the intersection of cultural heritage, Indigenous rights, and public governance.
+My work supports governments, First Nations, and organizations navigating complex heritage and regulatory environments shaped by evolving legislation, jurisdictional authorities, and reconciliation commitments.

-I currently serve as Principal, Archaeology and Heritage Resources at Two Worlds Consulting, collaborating with an interdisciplinary team advancing ethical, community-centred approaches to archaeology and heritage management within an integrated social and environmental practice.
+I currently serve as Principal, Archaeology and Heritage Resources at Two Worlds Consulting, collaborating within an interdisciplinary team advancing ethical, community-centred approaches to archaeology and heritage management within an integrated social and environmental practice.
+In this role, I work directly within the provincial, municipal, federal, special governance, and Indigenous governance contexts, supporting projects that require careful regulatory navigation and relationship-based engagement.

 Over the course of my career, I’ve:

-• Co-led Kleanza Consulting Ltd., building innovative programs such as an Indigenous Archaeological Internship and Kleanza Seeds, a community-based training initiative.
+• Co-led Kleanza Consulting Ltd., building innovative programs such as an Indigenous Archaeological Internship and Kleanza Seeds, a community-based training initiative designed to expand access and participation within the field.

-• Served as Chair of Social Sciences at North Island College, leading cross-disciplinary curriculum development, organizational Indigenization, and mentoring faculty during a dynamic period of change.
+• Served as Chair of Social Sciences at North Island College, leading cross-disciplinary curriculum development, advancing institutional Indigenization efforts, and mentoring faculty during a period of significant organizational change.

-• Designed and led collaborative international archaeological field schools to Jordan and Croatia, supporting students in experiential learning and ethical field practice.
+• Designed and led collaborative international archaeological field schools to Jordan and Croatia, supporting students in experiential learning grounded in ethical field practice and cross-cultural awareness.

-• Worked as an independent historian and analyst with the Indian Residential School Settlement Agreement and the Truth and Reconciliation Commission, supporting survivors and families.
+• Worked as an independent historian and analyst within the Indian Residential School Settlement Agreement and in support of the Truth and Reconciliation Commission, contributing research and analysis in contexts centered on survivors and families.

 Recognition & Credentials